Pulkit0111/moodflix/README.md

 ```

 This will fetch popular movies/TV shows from TMDB and generate embeddings.
 The app is usable once the first batch completes.

-## Architecture

-See `docs/superpowers/specs/2026-04-10-moodflix-design.md` for the full design spec.